-September – November
+September – October

-Average temperatures: -1ºC to 12ºC
+Average temperatures: -5ºC to +12ºC

-The month of September is a fantastic period as temperatures are still relatively warm, but you no longer have to worry about pesky mosquitoes and midges.
+The month of September is a lovely period as temperatures are still relatively warm, but you no longer have to worry about pesky mosquitoes.
 Lingonberries, cranberries and mushrooms are in full bloom, carpeting the forest and tundra.
 Trees start to turn yellow and gold, and the ground vegetation a deep red.
 This is what we like to call ‘Flaming Autumn’.

-Average temperatures: -10ºC to -4ºC
+Average temperatures: -15ºC to -5ºC

 At the moment, the only flights coming in and out of the Karelian capital of Petrozavodsk are from Moscow.
 S7 Airlines has flights that leave between 5 to 7 times a week from Domodedovo Airport, taking approximately 1 hour and 45 minutes.
 Be sure to keep an eye out on S7’s flight schedule as the timetable changes fairly frequently.

-There are two main routes to Karelia: by the M-8 and R-5 from Moscow via Vologda, and the M-18 from St. Petersburg (from Moscow you can get on the M-18 bypassing St. Petersburg through A114 Zuevo-Volkhov-Novaya Ladoga).
+There are two main routes to Karelia: the M-8 and R-5 from Moscow via Vologda, and the M-18 from St. Petersburg (from Moscow you can get on the M-18 bypassing St. Petersburg through A114 Zuevo-Volkhov-Novaya Ladoga).
 If you were to choose any route other than the M-18, it should be noted that Karelian roads are in mostly bad conditions, quite bumpy and often include stretches of unpaved roads.

 The approximate travel time from St. Petersburg to Petrozavodsk is 5 hours (430km), and 12 hours (996km) from Moscow to Petrozavodsk.